 Other cultures take a more relaxed approach and perceive time as something that is self-renewing and plentiful.
 This is generally the approach of people who are from countries such as India or Latin America.
 If you are an expatriate working within these cultures you should never be surprised if a colleague is late for a meeting or a customer leaves you waiting around for a long time before they see you.
 Trust is immensely important in these types of relationships and you will be expected to work hard over a long period of time before someone is prepared to put their trust in you.

-In high power distance countries people believe that the boss is always right and upbringing and hierarchy automatically gains them respect.
+In high power distance countries, people believe that the boss is always right and upbringing and hierarchy automatically gain them respect.
 Expats working within such cultures, which are mostly agrarian, should never question or disagree with their seniors, as this will be hugely frowned upon.

 One thing that will vary across the world is the view of collectivism.